-“Scream” is streaming on Paramount+.
+“Nanny” is streaming on Prime Video.

 Dopey trailer aside, “Smile” is smart and effective and occasionally quite scary.
 A young doctor (Sosie Bacon) has a patient who kills themself in front of her, the patient wearing a very creepy grin on their face.
 After doing some digging, the young doctor starts to understand that the suicide is part of a larger pattern, connected to that eerie smile.
 Yes, this is totally a scare-kids-at-the-mall-on-a-Friday-night movie but as such it really does succeed, thanks largely to its grim tone, which channels everything from “The Ring” to “Rosemary’s Baby.”